SantiagoRios-Pro/New-Project/Uploading Data Using Command Line.md

 # 🛠️ Data Upload to MySQL Using Command Line

-To demonstrate the use of command line to upload and manage data in a database, I have uploaded the [`invest_data.zip`](https://github.com/SantiagoRios-Pro/Tableau-Projects/blob/main/invest_data.zip) datasets into the 'invest' MySQL database using **PowerShell**, **Command Prompt**, and native **SQL commands**.
+To demonstrate the use of Command line to upload and manage data in a database, I have uploaded the [`invest_data.zip`](https://github.com/SantiagoRios-Pro/Tableau-Projects/blob/main/invest_data.zip) datasets into the 'invest' MySQL database using **PowerShell**, **Command Prompt**, and native **SQL commands**.

 This process involved converting the CSV files to UTF-8 format to ensure compatibility, then loading them into the database